legend-exp/legend-data-format-specs/docs/src/hdf5.md

 As an alternative to the range objects mentioned above, a simple 1-dimensional array of monotonically increasing bin edges can be used as `binedges` for an axis, to represent a variable binning.

 Physical units describing the axes should be, if necessary, attached to the `binedges` object of each axis.

+## Detector IDs

+LEGEND detector IDs use datatype `detectorid`.
+They should be stored using the 32-bit integer encoding specified in [Detector ID encoding](@ref), but may also be stored as strings.